GStreamer/gstreamer/markdown/installing/building-from-source-using-cerbero.md

 directory.
 The default options should work fine on the supported distributions.

-An example configuration file with detailed comments can be found [here]

 To fire up the bootstrapping process, go to the directory where you cloned/unpacked Cerbero and type: